MoskitoHero/barley/README.md

 ```

 ## Context

 You can pass a context to the serializer with the `with_context` method.

 ```ruby
 serializer = PostSerializer.new(Post.last).with_context(current_user: current_user)
 ```

 This context will be available in the serializer with the `context` method.
+It is also available in nested serializers.

 ```ruby
 class PostSerializer < Barley::Serializer